 The shortlist of why trades operators sign here

-Most contractor yards in the East Valley are dirt parcels operating by variance, with no perimeter security, and a per-acre minimum that overshoots a typical trade fleet by 3×.
-Gilbert Yards is the opposite product: 11 fully-entitled lots at ~15,000 SF each, fenced with barbed wire, surfaced with millings, and configured around a 40-foot drive aisle that handles a service truck plus a trailer.
+Gilbert Yards is 11 lots at ~15,000 SF each, fenced with barbed wire, surfaced with millings, and configured around a 40-foot drive aisle that handles a service truck plus a trailer.

-The product is built for the operator who wants a real lease, on a real entitled property, at a right-sized footprint — not a handshake on a dirt lot that may or may not still be there next year.
+The product is built for the operator who wants a real lease at a right-sized footprint — fenced, surfaced, and ready to work.

 Who leases here

-The lot format and entitlement profile fit the operator types below.
+The lot format fits the operator types below.
 If your trade isn't listed, the answer is probably still yes — call and we'll walk through fit in five minutes.

 - HVAC contractors — service van fleet (8–14 vans), enclosed parts trailers, condenser/coil staging, CONEX for tools and copper.